Ryan Nagy, MD

 Isley has been appointed a member of the Board of Commissioners for the National League for Nursing (NLN) Commission for Nursing Education Accreditation (CNEA).

 She received her doctor of nursing practice and master’s degree in nursing from Duke University and her master’s in business administration and bachelor’s degree in nursing from West Liberty University.

 Chief Financial Officer

-As chief financial officer for Riley Hospital for Children at IU Health, Frank Runion directs the financial operations and strategic financial planning for Riley at IU Health and the pediatric service line.
-His areas of oversight include budget, financial analysis and planning, capital management and workforce contract management.
+As chief financial officer for Riley Children’s Health, Frank Runion directs the financial operations and strategic financial planning for Riley Children’s and its pediatric service line.
+He oversees the budget, financial analysis and planning, capital management and workforce contract management.

-He has a bachelor’s degree in accounting from Anderson University, is a certified public accountant and a member of the Children’s Hospital Association, CFO Forum.
-Runion is also on the Board of the Central Indiana Council of Aging and serves as the treasurer for their foundation.
-Runion is also active in his community serving on the Fishers Youth Baseball Board as well as serving on the board at his church.
+With a bachelor’s degree in accounting from Anderson University, he is a certified public accountant and a member of the Children’s Hospital Association, CFO Forum.
+Runion also serves on the Board of the Indiana Burn Camp and is the treasurer of his church.

 Tyler Leishman, chief strategy officer and vice president of strategy, joined Riley Children’s Health in February 2022.

 Recently, Leishman was the vice president of Strategic Provider Integration and executive director of the Pediatric Care Network at Children’s Hospital Colorado.
 Previously, he held leadership positions at the University of Colorado School of Medicine and the University of Minnesota Medical Center.
 Leishman has over ten years of leadership experience in academic medical centers in strategy and planning, business development, physician alignment, clinical integration, value-based care and reimbursement reform.